civican/legisinfo/42-1/bills/C-83/bill_text.md

 The Commissioner may authorize the transfer of a person who is sentenced, transferred or committed to a penitentiary

-within a penitentiary, from an area that has been assigned a security classification under section 29.1 to another area that has been assigned a security classification under that section, in accordance with the regulations made under paragraph 96(d), subject to section 28;
+to a hospital, including any mental health facility, or to a provincial correctional facility, in accordance with an agreement entered into under paragraph 16(1)(a) and any applicable regulations;

-to another penitentiary, in accordance with the regulations made under paragraph 96(d), subject to section 28; or
+within a penitentiary, from an area that has been assigned a security classification under section 29.1 to another area that has been assigned a security classification under that section, in accordance with the regulations made under paragraph 96(d), subject to section 28; or

-to a provincial correctional facility or hospital, in accordance with an agreement entered into under paragraph 16(1)(a) and any applicable regulations.
+to another penitentiary, in accordance with the regulations made under paragraph 96(d), subject to section 28.

 ### Section 29.01